I created a responsive web application, made to learn new words with games and flash cards.

 The test results show that the participants struggle with the navigation bar, weak or misleading phrases and user-unfriendly button sizes.
 The feedback went into the second prototype.

-Taking the results into consideration I adjusted the prototype to improve the overall interface and encourage the users to interact with the application.
-The navigation bar didn’t follow a clear hierarchy and had too many irrelevant actions.
-This was hard for me to understand at first.
+Taking the results into consideration I made adjustments to the prototype to improve the overall interface.
+The first prototype navigation bar didn’t follow a clear hierarchy and had misplaced actions.
+I didn’t realise this issues at the time of making.

 - Skip Option during Onboarding